 U.S. Judge Approves AT&T's $85 Billion Merger With Time Warner

 A federal judge on Tuesday gave his blessing to telecom giant AT&T's drive to take over the Time Warner media conglomerate.
-Judge Richard Leon rejected arguments by Justice Department lawyers that the combined company would be too large and too powerful and that the $85 billion deal would harm competition and hurt consumers.
+U.S. District Court Judge Richard Leon rejected arguments by Justice Department lawyers that the combined company would be too large and too powerful and that the $85 billion deal would harm competition and hurt consumers.

 Time Warner owns CNN, HBO, Warner Bros.
 Entertainment and a passel of cable channels including TNT, TBS and the Cartoon Network.